Sean Rash: Early years

-Sean Rash throws a ball in a game with Area I Soldiers and civilians.
+Sean Rash throws a ball in a 2009 game with US Army Area I Soldiers and civilians.

 Rash joined the PBA Tour in 2005.
 He holds the distinction of being the first PBA player to ever win a title when starting from the Tour Qualifying Round (TQR), which he accomplished in his rookie season at the 2006 West Virginia Championship.
 Rash caused a minor controversy during his 256–236 semifinal victory over Danny Wiseman in the 2006 Beltway Classic in Baltimore.
 After throwing a match-clinching strike in the 11th frame, Rash approached the crowd at the left side of the approach and yelled, "Who's your hometown fan, now?" seemingly in reference to Wiseman, a Baltimore native.
 Rash later minimized his outburst, telling The Baltimore Sun in 2007, "The media and everybody took it and twisted it the wrong way.
 Danny knew exactly what I meant.
 I was trying to get his fans to cheer me on in the next match."
 Rash went on to win the next match and the title.

 Rash won his first PBA major title at the 2007 USBC Masters in Milwaukee, Wisconsin.
 The win gave him four titles in his first four television appearances, and seven straight match wins on TV to open his career (one short of the record eight wins set by George Branham III).
 The streak ended when Rash lost to Norm Duke in the semifinal match of the 2008–09 season-opening PBA World Championship.